isberg1/IMT2681-Assignment-3/README.md

   // score 10 out of 100, unless it has unique features not seen anywhere else.

 # Scope
-The Plan for the project was for the team members to have 2 tasks each. set up 1 API request handler.
-And 1 other thing

 // How well the project has been specifiied on the Wiki?
 Was it easy to understand the scope and what the project will do?
 Were the requirements of the user separated from the technical details of the implementation?
 Was it all easy to understand?